epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 ## Roadmap
+- run farmer-twink6 on server
+- tune use combo-heals (use depends on my and enemy HP)
+- tune use combo-heals (lock by turn-count)
+- move all bots to separate server
+- hunting tool
 - readme for customers (teletype page) and change link in settings/readme
 - publish as package + docs update